-- (h) Make recommendations concerning capital improvement priorities related to the approved missions of the health institutions. - 1.9 Duties of the Facilities Planning and Construction Committee.
+- (h) Make recommendations concerning capital improvement priorities related to the approved missions of the health institutions. - Review proposed changes to health institution mission statements and make recommendations to the Board for approval. - 1.9 Duties of the Facilities Planning and Construction Committee.
 The Facilities Planning and Construction Committee shall: - (a) Consider matters relating to the acquisition and use of the grounds and buildings on campus and campusrelated real property of The University of Texas System. - (b) Review proposed construction projects and make decisions on the selection of architects for projects determined by the Board to be of special interest; approve plans and accept bids for construction projects. - (c) Make recommendations to the Board on the award and execution of construction and equipment contracts. - (d) Make recommendations to the Board with respect to the naming of University buildings and other major facilities. - 1.10 Duties of the Technology Transfer and Research Committee.
-The Technology Transfer and Research Committee shall: - (a) Consider matters relating to technology transfer and research on campuses of the U. T. System. - (b) Make recommendations to the Board on matters concerning technology commercialization. - Sec.
+The Technology Transfer and Research Committee shall: - (a) Consider matters relating to technology transfer and research on campuses of the U. T. System, including the enhancement of research funding through philanthropy. - (b) Make recommendations to the Board on matters concerning technology commercialization, including the protection and commercialization of intellectual property.

+- Sec.
 2 Special Compensation Committee.
 In addition to the standing committees, a special committee shall oversee the evaluation and assessment of key executives, as defined in Rule 20203 of these Rules, and shall review and report to the Board on compensation issues.
-The Committee will be composed of the Chairman of the Board, the Chairman of the Finance and Planning Committee, the Chairman of the Academic Affairs Committee, the Chairman of the Health Affairs Committee, and another member or members of the Board as may be appointed by the Chairman.
+The Committee will be composed of the Chairman of the Board, the Chairman of the Finance and Planning Committee, the Chairman of the Academic Affairs Committee, the Chairman of the Health Affairs Committee, and another member or members of the Board as may be appointed by the Chairman. - Sec.

-Sec.
 3 Board for Lease of University Lands.
 At the first available opportunity following February 1 of each odd-numbered year, two qualified members of the Board of Regents, as specified in Texas Education Code Section 66.62, shall be selected by the Board, upon recommendation of the Chairman of the Board of Regents, to serve on the Board for Lease of University Lands.
 In the event a Board member appointed to the Board for Lease of University Lands is unable to attend a regular meeting of the Board for Lease of University Lands, the Chairman may appoint, as a substitute, a qualified member of the Board of Regents to attend the meeting.
 The Office of Business Affairs, on behalf of the Board of Regents, will assign employees of The University of Texas System to assist the Board for Lease of University Lands in the performance of its duties and responsibilities and will consult with the Chancellor and the Office of General Counsel as necessary and appropriate.
-The Executive Vice Chancellor for Business Affairs shall report significant activities of the Board for Lease of University Lands to the Board, as appropriate.
+The Executive Vice Chancellor for Business Affairs shall report significant activities of the Board for Lease of University Lands to the Board, as appropriate. - Sec.
+4 University Lands Advisory Board (ULAB).
+The University Lands Advisory Board shall be composed of the following individuals: four appointments by the U. T. System Board of Regents, including at least one external member with industry experience, one representative from The Texas A&M University System, and the Executive Vice Chancellor for Business Affairs of the U. T. System, who shall be ex officio and nonvoting.